 There’s nothing mystical about effective business coaching – just a purposeful partnership bringing about powerful progress.

-A great joy of life as as a business and strategy coach is seeing people make significant strides in their professional lives and approach to their work.
-As clients rave about the changes they’ve made to others, the whole coaching process can sound mystical.
+A great joy of life as as a business and strategy coach is seeing people make significant progress in their professional lives and businesses.
+As clients rave about the progress and change they’ve seen at work, the whole coaching process can sound mystical.
 It’s hard to believe that working with a good business coach over three or six months can really make all that difference.
 As a result, it’s easy to ascribe magical qualities to the process.

 Some coaches take advantage of this and promise that their skills will bring life changing insights or almost supernatural results.
 They make out that coaching is a kind of magic and that they are magicians skilled at transforming the lives and fortunes of their clients.

 Even if that were true (and it isn’t!), it would be exceptionally bad news.
 You see, coaching isn’t magic; it’s far, far better.
 Magic is about illusion and deception, it’s about tricks and concealment.
 Good coaching is about clarity, awareness and change.

 Magic is about one person (the magician) having all the power and knowledge while the the other (the audience member) is willingly manipulated into wonder.
 Good coaching is about working together in a partnership of equals which serves and benefits you, the client.

 Magic is about the magician and their skill.
 Good coaching is about the client and your capabilities.